 The bezel was carefully designed to ideally fulfil its function.
 Rolex developed a bezel rotation system with a trigonal spring that allows the bezel to be turned crisply and securely in either direction and locate with a positive click in each of the 24 different hour positions.
 The bezel can be turned with ease thanks to its knurled edge, which offers excellent grip.

 The bidirectional rotatable bezel of the GMT-Master II is equipped with a 24-hour graduated, two-colour monobloc Cerachrom insert.
-The insert, patented by Rolex, is made of extremely hard, virtually scratchproof ceramics whose colours are unaffected by ultraviolet rays.
+This patented insert is made of extremely hard, virtually scratchproof ceramics whose colours are unaffected by ultraviolet rays.
 In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
 The moulded, recessed graduations and numerals are coated with gold or platinum using a PVD (Physical Vapour Deposition) process.
 Over and above its functions and its intrinsic technical assets, the GMT-Master II bezel contributes to the model’s strong visual identity.

 In 2013, Rolex broke new ground when it introduced its first single-piece, two-colour ceramic bezel insert – blue on one half and black on the other – on an Oystersteel version of the GMT-Master II.
 A year later, it unveiled the two-colour bezel insert in red and blue ceramic, on a GMT-Master II in 18 ct white gold.
-In 2018, the brand presented its latest innovation, a two-colour bezel insert in brown and black ceramic, on two variants of the GMT-Master II – one in 18 ct Everose gold and the other in an Everose Rolesor version (combining Oystersteel and 18 ct Everose gold).
+In 2018, the brand presented a two-colour bezel insert in brown and black ceramic, on two variants of the GMT-Master II – one in 18 ct Everose gold and the other in an Everose Rolesor version (combining Oystersteel and Everose gold).
+Its latest innovation is a two-colour bezel insert in green and black ceramic, introduced on an Oystersteel GMT-Master II with the winding crown on the left side of the case and the date aperture at 9 o’clock – the only Rolex watch with this configuration.
 These Cerachrom inserts blend the technical performance of high-technology ceramic with the iconic aesthetics of the original GMT-Master.